Self-driving Autonomous Wheelchairs Are Coming

 Burhanpurkar said Cyberworks is currently in the process of getting necessary approvals to allow wheelchair users to test the technology, adding the company also wants to expand it for use outdoors.

-*News Release by Cyberworks Robotics and the University of Toronto: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Cyberworks Robotics and the University of Toronto).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.